-We live in an increasingly fascinating world!
+We live in an increasing and fascinating world!
 Thanks to the work of groups such as UNESCO, our rich history and heritage remains preserved for generations to come.
 But what does UNESCO actually do?
-As an introduction, here are 17 interesting facts about UNESCO:
+As an introduction, here are some interesting facts about UNESCO:

 UNESCO’s aim is, ultimately, to promote human rights, education of the masses, and to preserve history and culture.
 The organisation was set up in 1945.